The Sensex is considered the benchmark index of the Bombay Stock Exchange (BSE), and consists of the list of the top 30 companies listed on the BSE.

 What is Sensex?

-The BSE Sensex, or Sensex 30, as it is popularly known, is here to track the behavior of the top 30 companies on the BSE as per the free-float market capitalization method.
+The BSE Sensex, or Sensex 30, as it is popularly known, is here to track the behaviour of the top 30 companies on the BSE as per the free-float market capitalization method.

 The BSE Sensex stands for the S & P Bombay Stock Exchange Sensitive Index.